-Healing Circle at Love Heals Cancer and ZenOnco.io is a sacred platform, where we express and listening to each other’s’ different healing journeys.
-We give every cancer warriors, survivors, caregivers, and other individuals involved in the healing journey, a closed space to share their learnings and experiences with one another.
-We listen to each other’s unique journey with compassion.
+Healing Circle at Love Heals Cancer and ZenOnco.io is a sacred platform, where we express and listening to each other's' different healing journeys.
+We give every cancer warriors, survivors, caregivers, and other individuals involved in the healing journey, a closed space to engage with one another.
+We listen to each other's unique journey without any judgments.
 Our Healing Circle Talks platform is chiefly designed to help cancer warriors feel that they are not alone.
 This circle is for every individual who has had an overwhelming journey with cancer, and choose to heal by sharing their stories.
 It is for those individuals who have become martyrs, and are still battling against cancer.
-We don’t advise or fix or try to save each other, but believe that we have a guiding light within us for those who need it.
+We don't advise or fix or try to save each other, but believe that we have a guiding light within us for those who need it.

 About the Speaker

 Bhavana Issar is the Founder and CEO of Caregiver Saathi, which is a caregiver support group for cancer and other terminally ill patients.
 She tells about the dynamics of help for caregivers of cancer patients and other such ebbing diseases.
 Through her work, she creates an ecosystem for the caregivers, who require equal support emotionally and psychologically to win over cancer.

 How Caregiver Saathi Started